Is flexible working a win win? | A contribution from Helen Crossland, Seddons Solicitors

 Description

-We are recruiting for an interim Head of Tax to join a Wealth management business based in London for an initial 6-month contract (with possible extension/permanent offer post the contract).
+We are recruiting for an interim Head of Tax to join a Wealth management business based in London for a 4 month contract.

 Reference